BSkyB prepares to roll the dice again with European expansion

 A large factor in whether BSkyB shareholders will back the deal will be whether it acquires all of Sky Deutschland or just the 57 percent owned by Fox.
 Under German takeover rules a deal for the Fox stake would trigger a mandatory offer for the rest.

 That in turn would affect how much BSkyB would need to pay, and whether it would need to issue equity or pay for the deal with debt and cash.
-On Thursday it said it had sold a 6.4 percent stake in British broadcaster ITV (ITV.L) for 481 million pounds to cable group Liberty Global (LBTYA.O).
+On Thursday it said it had sold a 6.4 percent stake in British broadcaster ITV for 481 million pounds to cable group Liberty Global.

 That move by Liberty, which is in 12 European countries and has recently invested in a small content producer, also shows why the Sky assets may need to join forces in the region if they are going to be competing against ever larger groups.